Diversity, Equity, Inclusion & Belonging

 The School of Education and Human Sciences administers this annual award for current faculty who has contributed to teaching and/or scholarship and/or service with a focus on intersectional diversity.

-• For teaching: Development and implementation of effective strategies for teaching that advance understanding of intersectionality in DEIB in the field of instruction and/or for advancing the education of students from underrepresented groups in the field of instruction and to include activities such as classroom instruction; direction of independent study, theses and dissertations; and mentoring;
+• For teaching: Development and implementation of effective strategies for teaching that advance understanding of intersectionality in inclusion and belonging in the field of instruction and/or for advancing the education of students from underrepresented groups in the field of instruction and to include activities such as classroom instruction; direction of independent study, theses and dissertations; and mentoring;

-• For research/scholarship: Knowledge that advances understanding of intersectionality in DEIB in the field of study and/or has the potential to improve the quality of life among underrepresented groups in the field of study; and/or
+• For research/scholarship: Knowledge that advances understanding of intersectionality in inclusion and belonging in the field of study and/or has the potential to improve the quality of life among underrepresented groups in the field of study; and/or

 • For service: Activities that promote the professional and/or academic advancement of underrepresented groups in the applicant's field of study; contributions to diversity and equitable opportunity in the university through activities such as recruitment and mentoring of faculty and students; activities that promote the well-being of underrepresented communities in the applicant’s field of study.